 Shopify Payments powered Stripe

-If you are using Shopify and are based in Canada or the U.S, this platform is definitely worth taking a look at.
-Shopify already charge a standard 1-2% transaction fee for the privilege of using their platform, which would be removed if you select their gateway, effectively halving your transaction fee cost.
+If you are using Shopify, their own payment platform is definitely worth taking a look at.
+Shopify already charge a standard 2.2% transaction fee for the privilege of using their platform, which would be removed if you select their gateway, effectively halving your transaction fee cost.
 The process to setup is quick as you can get going straight away after filling out a form.
 Prices vary depending on which Shopify plan you are on.
 Payments can take up to 3 business days to reach you.
 You also get a free Card reader too if you need to take physical payments!

 So as you can see there are a lot of options and pros and cons to weigh up when selecting your chosen Shopify payment gateway, so ensure you do your research and find out the key items below: